La Phoenikera Protecting Vaginas

 If you’re like me and you’ve Heard the term “V-Day” and thought, what the crap is that?
 Here it goes.

-V-Day is not Valentine’s Day, Virginity Day or Vloggers Day…It’s a global activist movement to stop violence against women and girls…against Vaginas!
-And no, it’s not just one day, it takes place in several events around the first weeks of February.
-One of its purposes is to call attention to the crimes committed against women, including rape, battery, incest, female genital mutilation and sex slavery.
-Currently, 167 countries in America, Europe, Asia, Africa and the Caribbean participate in V-Day.
+V-Day is not Valentine’s Day, Virginity Day, or Vloggers Day…It’s a global activist movement to stop violence against women and girls…against Vaginas!
+And no, it’s not just one day; it occurs at several events around the first weeks of February.
+One of its purposes is to call attention to the crimes committed against women, including rape, battery, incest, female genital mutilation, and sex slavery.
+Currently, 167 countries in America, Europe, Asia, Africa, and the Caribbean participate in V-Day.

 Merging arts and activism

 The Vagina Monologues is a play based on dozens of interviews with women conducted by Ensler.
 It tackles women’s sexuality and the stigma around rape and abuse.
-The play has been translated to more than 48 languages and it has been produced in more than 140 countries.
+The play has been translated into more than 48 languages and produced in more than 140 countries.

 Teatro Bravo’s production of the Vagina Monologues in Spanish in 2004.

-La Phoenikera is one of the places joining the movement.
-This week (Thursday, Friday and Saturday) 55 cis and transgender women will participate in The Vagina Monologues, directed by Joseph Benesh and produced by Stacey Champion.
-Most of the participants don’t have previous acting experience, they’re just interested in telling the stories of other women.
+La Phoenikera is one of the places that joined the movement.
+This week (Thursday, Friday, and Saturday), 55 cis and transgender women will participate in The Vagina Monologues, directed by Joseph Benesh and produced by Stacey Champion.
+Most participants don’t have previous acting experience; they just want to tell stories about other women.

-“For me, it was very important to open this experience to literally anyone,” says the play’s director.
-“When you combine the community power that theatre has with this subject matter, and include people who haven’t done theatre before, it’s life-changing in the most sincere way.”
+“For me, it was crucial to open this experience to anyone,” says the play’s director.
+“When you combine the community power that theatre has with this subject matter and include people who haven’t done theatre before, it’s life-changing in the most sincere way.”

-In Phoenix’s production of the play, each performance will have a completely different cast.
-So, if you go on Thursday, you’ll see a completely different show than if you go on Friday or Saturday.
+Each performance will have a completely different cast in Phoenix’s play production.
+So, if you go on Thursday, you’ll see a completely different show than on Friday or Saturday.
 Proceeds from the shows will go to the Arizona Coalition to End Sexual and Domestic Violence.

 Our Critique

-We are really excited that La Phoenikera is part of this important movement.
-However, there is a flaw: the lack of monologues in Spanish.
-Only one of the performances will include a Spanish monologue (Thursday’s, if you want to go check it out).
+We are excited that La Phoenikera is part of this critical movement.
+However, there is a flaw: there are no Spanish monologues.
+Only one of the performances will include one (Thursday’s if you want to go check it out).

-In a community like Phoenix, where 30 percent of the population is Hispanic, or Latina, or whatever name you wanna give it, it’s a bit off putting that stories aren’t presented in Spanish.
+In a community like Phoenix, where 30 percent of the population is Hispanic, Latina, or whatever name you wanna give it, it’s a bit off-putting that stories aren’t presented in Spanish.
 I mean, our Vaginas also count, right? 😉

 BUT!
-Representation is for us to demand.
-We asked the producers if they plan to do the show in Spanish and it seems like they do.
-Next year they’d like to produce a show all in Spanish or a bilingual one.
-They just need people to step up to act, direct, everything.
+We must demand representation.
+We asked the producers if they plan to do the show in Spanish, and it seems like they do.
+Next year, they’d like to produce a show all in Spanish or a bilingual one.
+They just need people to step up to act, direct, and everything else.
 Who’s in?